List of BlackBerry 10 devices

 This is a list of all devices running the discontinued BlackBerry 10 operating system.
 The company's later devices, starting in the fall of 2015 with the BlackBerry Priv, use the Android operating system instead.

 Smartphones

 Mid-range

 Mid-range devices are targeted at emerging markets and budget-conscious customers.
 They use dual-core processors.
 Between 8 GB and 16 GB of internal storage is included, though more can be added with a separate microSD card.

 Flagship

 Flagship devices are featured the most in BlackBerry advertisements.
 The Passport features a quad-core processor.
 All other devices use dual-core processors.

 Porsche Design

-Porsche Design smartphones are luxury offerings that are based, as the name suggests, on the Porsche automobile brand.
+Porsche Design smartphones are luxury offerings that are designed by Porsche Design, the luxury product design subsidiary of the automobile brand Porsche.
 These devices use luxury components on the exterior.
 The internal hardware is the same as the corresponding flagship devices, but the internal storage is upgraded to 64 GB.